 Calvert County Drug Crime Defense Lawyer

-Strong advocacy for defendants charged with Maryland and federal drug offenses
+Strong advocacy from Calvert County drug crime defense attorney for defendants charged with Maryland and federal drug offenses

-At Carey Law Office, we understand the urgency in providing tough counsel for anyone charged with a drug crime.
-We fight for drug defendants in Calvert County from the initial arrest through every stage of the criminal prosecution.
+At Carey Law Office, we understand the urgency of providing tough counsel for anyone charged with a drug crime.
+Our Calvert County drug crime defense attorney fights for defendants in Calvert County from the initial arrest through every stage of the criminal prosecution.
 We work to suppress evidence due to illegal searches, failure to keep the chain of custody of the drugs, and other reasons.
 We explain when alternatives such as drug courts or plea bargains may be a better resolution of your case.
 We work to show the prosecution cannot prove your involvement in the offense charged, all beyond a reasonable doubt.
 Contact us today to schedule a consultation with an experienced criminal defense attorney.

 How are drugs classified in Maryland?

-State drug laws are set forth in Title 5 of the Maryland Criminal Code, Controlled Dangerous Substances, Prescriptions, and Other Substances.
+State drug laws are outlined in Title 5 of the Maryland Criminal Code, Controlled Dangerous Substances, Prescriptions, and Other Substances.
 Drugs are classified as Schedule I, II, III, IV, or V drugs.

 Some of the commonly known drugs for each Schedule are: